paulinashakirova/photography/README.md

 Create a webpage with the following functionality:

 - [ ] A catalog of photos organized for topics (landscapes, portraits, travels, culture, flora and fauna).
 - [ ] A form to add new photos on each field.
-There should be fields to input the title and description, separately, and a list of topics to chose where to add the new photo on the admin view.
+There should be fields to input the title and description, separately, and a list of topics to chose where to add the new photo.
+Finally an input for the URL of the photo that will be represent that theme.
+(All these should be on the admin view).
   - After submitting the form, the new photo should be added to the database and displayed on the user view.
 - [ ] Each photo can be deleted with a delete button/icon.
 After clicking on this button, photo should be deleted from the database and the updated list of photos shown on the user view.
 - [ ] Each photo can be added to a shopping cart with an add button/icon.
 After clicking on this button, photo should be added to a cart, showing title and price.